 Inspired by 17th century french court painters and 20th century french surrealists, I draw from classical techniques to bring the canvas to life.
 My paintings will call to your spirit: spellbound ballerinas, gone girls and decadent queens living on the edge of night, or is it a country lake?
 What is their story?
-My Portraits and Figurative works are contemporary; infused with the Romantic mysteries of an earlier age.
+My Portraits and Figurative works are contemporary; infused with the romantic mysteries of an earlier age.
 They arise in me like apparitions before emerging on the canvas.
 I feel their spirit – some innate quality or trace of them – before I start to paint.
 They begin as color and emotion, heartache and hope.
 Music inspires me deeply.
-I sometimes feel a figure being drawn out of the murk by a stray line from a song.*

 I never think of my figures as fully formed.
 Who among us is ever complete?
 Nor do I think of them as isolated rather than self-contained.
 They inhabit a private realm of their own mystery – a fractured, dreamlike perception of space existing outside of time.
 In their rough individuality and the potency of their allure, these figures gain a psychic power that is transfixing.
 They are haunted and haunting, seducers and the seduced.